OpenIPC/device-cip-37210/README.md

-# device-cip-3721
+# OpenIPC for Smartwares CIP-3721

-OpenIPC for Smartwares CIP-3721
+Welcome !